isomerpages/govtech-gobusiness/_FAQ/1a1-permittedfaq.md

 If you are unsure whether you can resume operations, please visit bizfile.gov.sg  and login with your CorpPass to obtain the Singapore Standard Industrial Classification (SSIC) code for your primary business activity.
 You will be able to retrieve your SSIC code once you have logged in.

-Once you have retrieved your SSIC code for your primary business activity, please check it against the list of permitted services that can resume operations on 2 June here <a href="/permittedlist">here</a>.
+Once you have retrieved your SSIC code for your primary business activity, please check it against the list of permitted services that can resume operations on 2 June <a href="/permittedlist">here</a>.

 #### **5. I had previously received an approval of my General Exemption but my companies’ activities are not listed in the permitted services list.
 Will I be able to continue operations on 2 June?**
 Yes.
 All companies that received an exemption to operate before 1 June will be able to continue operations.